 Our next application round will be for September 2020 entry.
-Applications will open in October 2019, with a first deadline in December 2019 and first decisions in early 2020.
+Applications are now welcome, with a first deadline of 29th November followed by first decisions in early 2020.
 A wide range of research topics fall within the remit of the CDT:

 - Natural language processing and computational linguistics